ovh/docs/pages/web/emails/diagnostic_advanced/guide.en-gb.md

 Here is how to ensure that your services are up and running:

-- For your domain **name**, go to the `Web Cloud`{.action} section, click `Domain`{.action} names in the left-hand column, then select your domain name.
+- For your domain **name**, go to the `Web Cloud`{.action} section, click `Domain names`{.action} in the left-hand column, then select your domain name.
 If your domain name has expired, this will be listed at the top of the page.
-- For your **Web** Hosting plan, go to the `Web Cloud`{.action} section, click `Web Hosting`{.action} in the left-hand column, then select your Web Hosting plan.
+- For your **Web** Hosting plan, go to the `Web Cloud`{.action} section, click `Hosting plans`{.action} in the left-hand column, then select your Web Hosting plan.
 The date of expiry or automatic renewal of your hosting will be indicated at the top of the page.
 - For an **MXplan** solution, go to the `Web Cloud`{.action} section, click `Emails`{.action} in the left-hand column, then select the domain name concerned.
 Click the `Email`{.action} accounts tab.
 Check the status of the email account in the `Status` column.
 - For an **Email Pro** solution, go to the `Web Cloud`{.action} section, click `Email Pro`{.action} in the left-hand column, then select your platform.
 Click the `Email`{.action} accounts tab.
 Check the status of the email account in the `Status` column.
 - For an **Exchange** solution, go to the `Web Cloud`{.action} section, click `Microsoft`{.action} in the left-hand column, then click `Exchange`{.action} and select your platform.
-Click the `Email`{.action} accounts tab.
+Click the `Email accounts`{.action} tab.
 Check the status of the email account in the `Status` column.

 ### I can't send emails from my email software